 This wasn’t the first time Attorney Davis was able to gain leniency for a federal white collar crime charge against one of his clients.

 Last month, also in the U.S. District Court in Houston, Davis’ client Burnie Joseph Haynes was granted a two-year probated sentence for theft of public money after pocketing nearly $290,000 in military pension checks sent to his uncle for 20 years after his death.

 Following Davis’ defense of his client as a contrite family man who was ready to pay restitution, Haynes received only probation.
 This was granted despite a sentencing guideline of at least 18 months in prison for the federal crime, which was a felony.
 Even the judge in the case acknowledged that the sentence for Davis’ client was “lenient.”

 Texans in Harris County, Fort Bend County, and Montgomery County who need an experienced defense lawyer for a white collar offense know where to turn: the Neal Davis Law Firm.

-Contact us today for a free and confidential legal review of your case.
+Contact us today for a confidential legal review of your case.
 We’re ready to help.